 - Net Profit: $5,814/month ... $69,768/year

 Here are some important takeaways from the sales copy of the 2 product line listing.

-- Lean Processes in Place: "I spend maximum 2 hours per week and that includes answering customer emails, reordering stock, etc."
+- Lean Processes in Place: "I spend a maximum of 2 hours per week and that includes answering customer emails, reordering stock, etc."

-- 2 Months of Support: "The seller is willing to provide 2 months of post-sale support time (maximum of 10hours) for support and training - with what is reasonable."
+- 2 Months of Support: "The seller will provide 2 months of post-sale support time (maximum of 10hours) for support and training - with what is reasonable."

 Example #3: Arbitrage/Wholesale Business Listed for $548,927

 Many of my followers are retail or online arbitrage sellers.
 This is a great example of an arbitrage/wholesale storefront being sold on EmpireFlippers.com.
 This listing hasn't actually sold yet.

 - Products: 1500+ SKUs

 - Gross Revenue: $316,552/month ... $161,400/year